fleet-actions/ec2-runner-pool-manager/docs/getting-started/prerequisites.md

           iam-instance-profile: your-instance-profile # <---
 ```

-!!! note "Note: Further Hardening"
-    The example policies above are provided as a guide.
-They can and most likely should be limited even more by specifying the resources (e.g., specific DynamoDB table ARNs, SQS queue ARNs, specific IAM roles for `PassRole`) rather than using `*`.
-Restricting `iam:PassRole` to only the specific instance profile role is highly recommended.
+The example policies above are provided as a guide - See [Advanced Configuration](./advanced-configuration.md#iam-least-privilege) for hardening!

 ## 5. Machine Image